ronitanilkumar/Loom/README.md

 ## Known Limitations

-- **Control plane is in-process.** The registry lives in the same process as the downloader via `tokio::spawn`.
+- Control plane runs in the same process as the downloader via `tokio::spawn`.
 If the process dies, the registry is lost.
 In production these would be separate services.
-- **Performance numbers are localhost-only.** Cloud object storage validation (S3/GCS with real network latency) is the next step to quantify the actual cold-start improvement.
+- Benchmarks are localhost only.
+Cloud validation against S3/GCS with real network latency is needed to quantify actual cold-start improvement.